MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/transparent-data-encryption-byok-azure-sql-key-rotation.md

 ## Next steps

-- In case of a security risk, learn how to remove a potentially compromised TDE Protector: [Remove a potentially compromised key](transparent-data-encryption-byok-azure-sql-remove-tde-protector.md)
+- In case of a security risk, learn how to remove a potentially compromised TDE protector: [Remove a potentially compromised key](transparent-data-encryption-byok-azure-sql-remove-tde-protector.md)

 - Get started with Bring Your Own Key support for TDE: [Turn on TDE using your own key from Key Vault using PowerShell](transparent-data-encryption-byok-azure-sql-configure.md)